 The reinforced fill criteria outlined above represent materials that have been successfully used throughout the United States and resulted in excellent structure performance.
+Peak shear strength parameters are used in the analysis.
 For MSE walls, a lower bound frictional strength of 34 degrees would be consistent with the specified fill, although some nearly uniform fine sands meeting the specifications limits may exhibit friction angles of 31 to 32 degrees.
 Higher values may be used if substantiated by laboratory direct shear or triaxial test results for the site specific material used or proposed.
+However, extreme caution is advised for use of friction angles above 40 degrees for design due to a lack of field performance data and questions concerning mobilization of shear strength above that value.